Available Soon - Upcoming Talks - Dissertation - Work in Progress

 A full list of completed and published projects is available in my CV.

 "The Proleptic Fantasy of Anglo-Saxon Crusade in a Manuscript for King Henry VI," Journal of English and Germanic Philology (forthcoming)

 "Eschatology for Cannibals: A System of Aberrance in the Old English Andreas," Disability, Monstrosity, and the Posthuman in the Medieval and Early Modern World, ed.
 Richard H. Godden and Asa Simon Mittman (Palgrave, expected release 2019)

-“The Martyrdom of St. Margaret of Antioch” and Saint Augustine of Hippo, “City of God Against the Pagans: Book XII, Chapter 19,” teaching translation, in The Medieval Disability Sourcebook, edited by Cameron Hunt McNabb (forthcoming).
+“The Martyrdom of St. Margaret of Antioch” and Saint Augustine of Hippo, “City of God Against the Pagans: Book XXII, Chapter 19,” teaching translation, in The Medieval Disability Sourcebook, edited by Cameron Hunt McNabb (forthcoming).